-One improvement for NOx emission reduction: HRP process vs Aqua Regia for Chemical Gold refining collectively referred to as 'NOx' that cannot be fully recovered.
+One improvement for NOx emission reduction: HRP process vs Aqua Regia for Chemical Gold refining

 Metalor refining sites originally used the aqua-regia process for chemical gold refining, consuming pure nitric acid for oxidation and needing a minimum concentration of nitric acid in solution.
 The nitric acid was reduced to nitrogen dioxide during gold dissolution and precipitation.
 Most of the nitrogen dioxide was converted back to nitric acid in multi-stage scrubbers.